-- Mix ingredients into an old plastic container and stir well with a plastic or wooden spoon (do not use metal utensils or metal dishes).
+- Combine ingredients in an old container and stir well with a plastic or wooden spoon (do not use metal utensils or dishes).

-- Once powder is dissolved, pour liquid into a plastic squirt bottle and squirt on urine spot, completely saturate the area.
+- Once powder is dissolved, pour batch into a squirt bottle, shake well then squirt on urine, completely saturate the area.
 Do not scrub or touch the spot, leave the solution to set and air dry for at least one hour.

-- After it’s completely dry, vacuum the spot–there may be baking soda residue.
-You can wipe with a rag if needed.
+- After it’s completely dry, vacuum the area–there may be baking soda residue.
+Wipe off with a rag if needed.

-Lingering Odors: If you’re concerned about lingering odors, you can also spray some vinegar & sprinkle baking powder over the now dried and cleaned stain before making a fresh bed (wait for vinegar to dry before making it up).
+Lingering Odors: If you’re concerned about lingering odors, you can also spray some vinegar & sprinkle baking powder across the now dried and cleaned stain before making a fresh bed (wait for it to dry first).

-- Wash it all as soon as possible after an accident, using a good 1/2 cup of vinegar per load (cider vinegar if you have it).
+- Wash it all as soon as possible after an accident, adding a good 1/2 cup of vinegar per load (cider variety if you have it).
 This will help kill the smell.

 These are for general mattress care:

-- Use a cover to protect it and wash at least once a month.
+- Use a cover for protection and launder at least once a month.

 - Remove stains by lightly dabbing with liquid dish detergent that has been well diluted in water.
-For toughies like blood spots, try blotting with hydrogen peroxide.
+For toughies like blood, try blotting with hydrogen peroxide.

-- When stripping the beds down for laundry, freshen things up by sprinkling a thin layer of baking soda directly on top of it.
-Leave sit for a few hours then vacuum the powder up.
+- When stripping down bedding for laundry, freshen things by sprinkling a thin layer of bicarb directly on bare surface.
+Allow to sit for a few hours then vacuum the powder.

-- Air it out by letting the sun in, open up the curtains and windows when the bed is stripped down.
+- Air it out by letting the sun in, open the curtains and windows when the sheets are pulled back.

-- Turn it over every few months to help prevent permanent wear spots (flip top to bottom and side to side).
+- Turn it over every few months to help prevent permanent wear patches from developing (flip top to bottom and side to side).